Bosch-0/Project-Muggle/README.md

 This is a project I will likely collaborate with the Bitcoin design community on.
 The primary aim is to create an open source icon library that Bitcoin Core, as well as other Bitcoin wallets, can use.
 Ideally it would be great to have this as its own repo in Bitcoin Core that people can easily clone / modify outside of the GUI repo.

 ### Do design work on bitcoincore.org
 The user journey does not start once the user downloads the GUI but rather the website its downloaded from, or rather how the user gets to the website itself.
 I will be applying the Bitcoin Core design system to the website a long with making it more clear what it is the GUI offers (currently it is isn't quite clear on the site).
+Cobra (owner or bitcoin.org) is also working on a [Bitcoin wallet](https://twitter.com/cobrabitcoin/status/1310304498125025282?s=21) which could mean a conflict of interest.
+This is one of many reasons Bitcoincore.org should be the primary place to download core.

 ### Develop user guides
 The GUI can be complicated for users to navigate and some features are still primarily RPC based.
 I will be creating simple how-to guides for certain features of the GUI that will give simple explanations for technical topics.
 I will create a list below as I develop and publish ideas.